Distance Learning (DL) Faculty Guide

 Our faculty/staff guide for online course development and teaching can be downloaded from the link below.
 It was last updated February 10, 2014.
-Faculty/Staff Guide to Course Development and Teaching for Online and Distance Learning.

 Distance Learning Professional Development/Travel Grants

 For each fiscal year, the Distance Learning Center (DLC) and the Online Community of Practice (CoP) Steering Committee issue at least one call for applications for Distance Learning (DL) Professional Development and Travel funds.
 Grants are limited to $1,000.
 These funds are to be used for a conference or other professional development or travel that will enhance the recipient's online courses and/or teaching.

 Funds are potentially available to any members of the UW-Superior faculty or teaching academic staff who have recently taught, are currently teaching, or are being scheduled to teach an online course through the DLC.